binocarlos/arpanet/README.md

 ## run

 ```
-Usage: arpanet COMMAND [options]
+Usage: arpanet COMMAND [OPTIONS...]

 Commands:

+  arpanet setup

-  setup                                     Setup docker for use with arpanet
+    Setup docker for use with arpanet

+  arpanet pull

-  pull                                      Pull the required docker images
+    Pull the required docker images

+  start:consul boot|server|client [JOINIP] [CONSUL_OPTS...]

-  start:consul boot|master|slave [JOINIP]   Start the consul service
+    Start the consul service

+    'boot' means the first server
+    'server' means consul server nodes
+    'client' means consul client nodes

+    if in server or client mode - JOINIP is the ip of one other node in the cluster

+    CONSUL_OPTS (i.e. any argument after JOINIP) will be passed to the consul server

+  start:stack

-  start:stack                               Start the other services
+    Start the other services

+  stop

-  stop                                      Stop arpanet
+    Stop arpanet

+  consul

+    Run the consul cli against the local node

+  help

-  help                                      Show this message
+    Show this message
 ```

 The arpanet script runs in a docker container - this means the docker socket must be mounted as a volume each time we run.